Deciding when to invest is no easy task. Typically, people start investing in their 30s, but is this the ideal age to take the plunge?

 What is a Junior Stocks and Shares ISA?

-A Junior Stocks and Shares ISA lets you invest up to £9,000 a year (subject to change) - the Junior ISA limit for 2019/2020 was set at £4,368, but it increased in 2020/21, giving you the opportunity to save a bit more if you want to and can afford it.
+A Junior Stocks and Shares ISA lets you invest up to £9,000 a year (subject to change).
 The good thing about it is that your child doesn’t need to pay UK tax on any gains they make, that way, they get to keep more of their returns.

 Why invest in a Junior ISA?